monsoonmaelstrom/book2/book2.md

 “I gave you a hard time about Liam though,” she says softly.

 “I think you actually gave Liam a hard time about *me*,” I say, “which was kind of shitty of you.
 But whatever.
 How long have you two been back together?”
 I ask.
-I don’t really care, I’m just trying to steer the conversation toward something that doesn’t involve me.
+I don’t truly care, I’m merely trying to steer the conversation toward something that doesn’t involve me.

 “We are *not* back together,” she says decisively.